fission-codes/auth-lobby/README.md

 🎒 _When redirecting back it'll add the query params:_

-* `classified`, url-safe base64 encrypted json object containing private filesystem information.
+* `username`, the username that was chosen by the user.
 * `newUser`, `t` or `f`, whether the user has just created an account or not.
+* `authorised`, an IPFS CID pointing to a JSON file with the following data:
+  * `iv`, initialisation vector used during the AES encryption.
+  * `secrets.fs`, AES encrypted json object containing private filesystem information.
-* `ucans`, a list of tokens authorising the application to perform actions.
+  * `secrets.ucans`, AES encrypted list of tokens authorising the application to perform actions.
-  The tokens are separated by a comma, but make sure to decode the query parameter first.
-* `username`, the username that was chosen by the user.
+  * `sessionKey`, RSA encrypted AES key using [keystore-idb](https://github.com/fission-suite/keystore-idb/).

 When the user decides to go back to the app for some reason (eg. not agreeing
 with the authorisation), the query parameter `cancelled=reason` will be added.